 Here are the main features you should know about before purchasing the new DJI Mavic Mini.
 The DJI Mavic Mini forgoes a 4k camera for a 2.7k camera, the usual smart flight modes (no panoramic photos), not to mention the classic DJI Mavic look all coming in at 249 grams!
 Great for the US and Australia’s new drone laws when they come into play soon.

 You can get the new DJI Mavic Mini from the DJI store for $399 (AUD$599) and the DJI Mavic Mini fly more combo can be picked up for $499 (AUD$799).
 The fly more combo adds a carrying case, propeller guards, spare propellers, extra batteries and a battery charger capable of charging 3 batteries at once.

 We will definitely be getting our hands on the DJI Mavic Mini.
 Will you be getting one or skipping this release?
 Let us know in the comments if there is anything specific you would like us to test out once the DJI Mavic Mini gets into our hands.

 Want to keep up with us?
 Make sure you follow us on Twitter, Instagram, Facebook.
-Make sure to watch our videos on our YouTube channel.
+Make sure to watch our videos on YouTube.
 Spice up your wall with our aerial photography and view the rest of our photos on our Unsplash.
-Share your thoughts on this article below and thanks for being apart of dronenr.
+Share your thoughts on this article below, and thanks for being apart of dronenr.

 Looking to purchase a drone?
-Be sure to use our links for DJI and Amazon to keep us going at no cost to you!
+Be sure to use our affiliate links for DJI and Amazon to keep us going at no cost to you!
 Our articles are supported by interest-based ads as well as affiliate links.
 These links give us a little back from every purchase without extra cost to you.
-Thanks.
+Thanks for reading.